Protect your school from cyber attacks and cyber security breaches

 - Install antivirus software on your devices.

 - Only use a secure connection to access your school’s network remotely.
+Either your school's ICT provider or N4L can assist you with this.

 Backing up your school’s important data